RikunjSindhwad/Task-Ninja/README.md

 # TaskNinja

 TaskNinja is a versatile and extensible task automation framework designed to simplify and streamline your workflow.
 Whether you're managing complex tasks, automating routine operations, or orchestrating a series of commands, TaskNinja is here to make your life easier.
+Task ninja takes input from basic yaml file and executes within docker containers.
+It has ability to take output from that container and pass it to the next container by just specifying basic yaml input.
+The purpose to make this tool was to automate some tasks for my personal use.
+Feel free to reachout to me for a private workflows that I have built or for custom workflow for your company needs.
+This can save your $$$$

 ```